Anti-Apartheid Movement: Organisational structure

-The AAM was composed of a national office, local groups, and regional committees, as well as a wide range of affiliations to organisations across civil society.
+The AAM was composed of a national office, local groups, and regional committees, as well as a wide range of affiliations and connections to organisations across civil society.
 There was also a Scottish Anti-Apartheid Committee (SCAAM) and a Welsh Anti-Apartheid Movement (WAAM) which co-ordinated activities in these nations.
+In the case of WAAM, it sought to utilise Welsh identity, language, and culture to assist its mobilisation and campaigning efforts across the country.
+A notable Welsh campaign was against the Welsh Rugby Union and its connections with apartheid South Africa, which ultimately led to it breaking ties with the South African Rugby Board in 1989.

 The AAM structure allowed the movement to engage different constituents at different levels in the broader effort to isolate South Africa.
 The AAM’s national office was based in London, which was the centre of the movements decision making, where policies were devised, campaigns organised (such as Boycott Barclays or Free Nelson Mandela), and the high-level lobbying of politicians and business leaders occurred.
 The London office co-ordinated and directed much of the anti-apartheid campaigning across Britain.

 The strength of the anti-apartheid cause in Britain was aided by an extensive network of local and regional AAM groups.
 Initially these structures existed only in larger urban areas, but by the 1980s, almost every British town and city had an AAM local group.
 The local groups were described by the AAM as ‘the basis and heart of the movement’.
 The British AAM created the overarching campaigns and policies to ensure a consistent anti-apartheid message, but it was the actions of the local groups that ensured they had nationwide coverage.
 As a result, anti-apartheid campaigns could be implemented in almost every locality, which intensified the visibility and impact.
 It also allowed the general public multiple opportunities to take individual actions against apartheid through local efforts such as picketing shops and venues. and boycotting products or organisations.

 The local groups had a lot of freedom to act against any connections with the apartheid regime in their localities.
 There were many diverse links to South Africa, and a key role of the local groups was to identify them, and then direct their campaign efforts against them.
 There existed a huge variety and diversity in anti-apartheid campaigning across Britain, which reflected local economic, cultural, and social conditions.